 OfferUp - Need gear?
 Need to get rid of gear?
 This is a great, local, peer-to-peer marketplace.
 Great for fins that no longer fit, or anything else.

 In general: A close-fitting suit without 'extras'.
-Tight and smooth like sharkskin.
+Tight to skin and smooth, to keep drag down

-The only exception to the rule is for a religious, medical or other significant reason.
-Apply for an exemption well in advance of the meet.
-Even so, it is still good to get tight-fitting shirts like sharkskin, sealskin, or dolphin skin.
-Anything else is a drag.
+The only exception to the rule above is for a religious, medical or other significant reason.
+Apply for an exemption well in advance of the meet, if you need it.
+Even then, it is still good to get tight-fitting shirts- anything else is a drag.

-DRAG - Even very short hair and bald swimmers wear caps.
+DRAG - Even swimmers with short hair wear caps.
+Even bald swimmers wear caps!
 Water acts like glue, 'sticking' to walls, ceilings, skin, and especially hair.
-Water clings to every surface of every hair on your head, trying to hold you where you were, dragging you back and slowing you down.
+Water clings to every surface of every hair on your head, dragging you back and slowing you down.

 Spine Alignment- Most swimmers dislike hair in their face.
 To prevent it, they lift their head to swim forehead first, or even head out of water.
-This forces an unhealthy neck angle and an inefficient body position (dropping hips, plowing water).
+This forces an awkward neck angle and a bad body position (dropping hips, plowing water).

 Hair Care - Caps can keep hair mostly dry, but even if they don't, they reduce hair exposure to chlorine.

-All the cool kids do it - if you've ever watched the Olympics, you know what I mean.
+All the cool kids wear caps - if you've seen the Olympics, you know what I mean.

 * competition goggles are smaller than recreation goggles, so 'adult' models often work well for age group swimmers.